gulzarshaikh/WellArchitected-Assessment/assessments/operationalexcellence/application.md

     - [About Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview)
 * Within a region is the application architecture designed to use Availability Zones?

-  _[Availability Zones](https://docs.microsoft.com/azure/availability-zones/az-overview#availability-zones) can be used to optimise application availability within a region by providing datacenter level fault tolerance.
+  _[Availability Zones](https://docs.microsoft.com/azure/availability-zones/az-overview#availability-zones) can be used to optimize application availability within a region by providing datacenter level fault tolerance.
 However, the application architecture must not share dependencies between zones to use them effectively.
 It is also important to note that Availability Zones may introduce performance and cost considerations for applications which are extremely 'chatty' across zones given the implied physical separation between each zone and inter-zone bandwidth charges.
 That also means that AZ can be considered to get higher SLA for lower cost.
 Be aware of [pricing changes](https://azure.microsoft.com/pricing/details/bandwidth/) coming to Availability Zone bandwidth starting February 2021._
   > Use Availability Zones where applicable to improve reliability and optimize costs.

     Additional resources: